 Prepares legal conveyancing documents required for registration and conducts electronic registration of documents in Land Titles offices.

 Your application must describe your qualifications as they relate to:

-Successful completion of a two (2) year Legal Administration, Law Clerk or Paralegal post-secondary program and/or combination of education and experience.
+Successful completion of a two (2) year Law Clerk program at the community college level; or equivalent combination of related education and/or experience.

 You must also have: